Graviti-AI/prediction-challenge/simulator/README.md

     3.8 GOTO 3.1
 ```

 In general, this simulator has two main threads, one is used to run the above pipeline, another is used to communicate with the client based on gRPC.
 Once there is any car waiting for calculating the prediction, the first thread would wait, meanwhile the second would  give the input to the client and set the predicted results back to that car, then the first thread would go on.
+If you want to change the content they communicate, you can try to modify `../proto`.

 If the config file allows the external python predictor, our simulator would open the port `50051`, and use `gRPC` to listen the requests from the python side.
 Actually,  our simulator acts as the `server`, and the predictor acts as the `client`.
 The `client` would repeatedly ask the `servers` whether there is any car waiting for the external prediction results, if any, the `client` would calculate for the `server`.
 Remember that after you run the `simulator`, you also have to run the `predictor` (see guides in `../predictors`.)